auth0/open-source-template/README.md

 ## Getting Started

 This section should include basic usage instructions that can be successfully completed after [Installation](#installation) above.
+This section should be a short introduction to how this library can be used, not a duplication of existing Quickstarts.

 Consider adding:

 - Working with the Authentication API
 	- Basic login